 No, if you are in possession of a MSF Card- enjoy the ride.
 Any MSF Course riders card, that states on the card, that the course meets the standards of the MSF BRC, BRC-2/ERC is acceptable and meets the Army's standard.
 AR 385-10

 Never hurts to sharpen your skills - schedule for an BRC-2 - no cost to you and what you learn could be priceless.

 LOST Ft Bragg MSF Card - I lost my MSF Card - what do I do?

-You registered on AIRS, return to AIRS and print a copy of your Student Record and bring it to the Installation Safety Office, Bld 373 Sonic St (behind Pope Theatre) (Key Location page). - verification via AIRS (how to verfiy - FAQ Page)
+You registered on AIRS, return to AIRS and print a copy of your Student Record. - verification via AIRS (how to verfiy - FAQ Page)

-If you did not attend BRC / BRC-2/ERC / MSRC using the AIRS registration process, you will have to contact the location where you received your training for replacement card assistance.
+If you did not attend BRC / BRC-2/ERC / MSRC using the AIRS registration process (some installations use DTMS), you will have to contact the location where you received your training for replacement card assistance.

-ISO will no longer issue replacement cards for Active Duty Service Members who lose their original Motorcycle Safety Foundation Card.
-The ISO will do a “Print Screen” of the Service Members completion date and card number and print it out for the SM to carry until they attend the next advanced or refresher course at which time they will receive a new card.
+GSO will no longer issue replacement cards for Active Duty Service Members who lose their original Motorcycle Safety Foundation Card.
+The GSO will do a “Print Screen” of the Service Members completion date and card number and print it out for the SM to carry until they attend the next advanced or refresher course at which time they will receive a new card.